-- (1) The Medical and Dental Appointments Advisory Committee (in this Part the "committee") is to establish at least one subcommittee called the Credentials (Clinical Privileges) Subcommittee (in this part called the "subcommittee") to provide advice to the committee on all matters concerning the clinical privileges of visiting practitioners, staff specialists or dentists, including the following: - (a) the clinical privileges to be allowed to an applicant or person proposed for appointment as a visiting practitioner; - (b) the clinical privileges to be allowed to a staff specialist or dentist on appointment; - (c) the review of the clinical privileges of a visiting practitioner, staff specialist or dentist at the request of the visiting practitioner, staff specialist or dentist; and - (d) the review of the clinical privileges of a visiting practitioner, staff specialist or dentist at the request of the Chief Executive. - (2) Any matter concerning the clinical privileges of any person: - (a) who is appointed as a staff specialist, a visiting practitioner or dentist, or - (b) who the committee is considering recommending for appointment as a visiting practitioner, a staff specialist or a dentist, is to be referred to the subcommittee for advice.
+- (1) The Medical and Dental Appointments Advisory Committee (in this Part called the 'Committee') is to establish at least one subcommittee called the Credentials (Clinical Privileges) Subcommittee (in this part called the 'Sub-Committee') to provide advice to the Committee on all matters concerning the clinical privileges of visiting practitioners, staff specialists or dentists, including the following: - (a) the clinical privileges to be allowed to an applicant or person proposed for appointment as a visiting practitioner; - (b) the clinical privileges to be allowed to a staff specialist or dentist on appointment; - (c) the review of the clinical privileges of a visiting practitioner, staff specialist or dentist at the request of the visiting practitioner, staff specialist or dentist; and - (d) the review of the clinical privileges of a visiting practitioner, staff specialist or dentist at the request of the Chief Executive. - (2) Any matter concerning the clinical privileges of any person:

-(3) In considering all matters concerning clinical privileges the subcommittee is to have regard to the delineated role of the relevant health facility approved by the Ministry of Health and appropriate credentials in relation to the clinical privileges.
+- (a) who is appointed as a staff specialist, a visiting practitioner or dentist, or - (b) who the Committee is considering recommending for appointment as a visiting practitioner, a staff specialist or a dentist, is to be referred to the Sub-Committee for advice.

-53. Composition of the Credentials (Clinical Privileges) Subcommittee [cl.59]
+(3) In considering all matters concerning clinical privileges the Sub-Committee is to have regard to the delineated role of the relevant health facility approved by the Ministry of Health and appropriate credentials in relation to the clinical privileges.

-(1) The subcommittee is to consist of:
+53. Composition of the Credentials (Clinical Privileges) Sub-Committee [cl.59]

-- (a) at least two members of the committee who are either medical practitioners or dentists, nominated by the committee; and - (b) any other medical practitioners or dentists appointed by the committee who the committee considers are necessary to consider the matter or matters referred to the subcommittee for advice. - (2) The committee is to nominate one of the persons under sub clause (I)(a) as chairperson of the subcommittee. - (3) In appointing members of the subcommittee under sub clause (1)(b), the committee is to ensure that the appointments are consistent with any Ministry guidelines, Policy Directives or Information Bulletins relating to the delineation of clinical privileges and/or the composition of the subcommittee.
+- (1) The Sub-Committee is to consist of: - (a) at least two members of the Committee who are either medical practitioners or dentists, nominated by the Committee; and - (b) any other medical practitioners or dentists appointed by the Committee who the Committee considers are necessary to consider the matter or matters referred to the Sub-Committee for advice. - (2) The Committee is to nominate one of the persons under subclause (1)(a) as chairperson of the Sub-Committee. - (3) In appointing members of the Sub-Committee under subclause (1)(b), the Committee is to ensure that the appointments are consistent with any Ministry guidelines, Policy Directives or Information Bulletins relating to the delineation of clinical privileges and/or the composition of the Sub-Committee.